 As with most other sturgeon species, the life history characteristics of white sturgeon (e.g., late maturing, infrequent spawning) in concert with cyclic recruitment in the Sacramento River population make them susceptible to overexploitation, and the additional annual mortality due to harvest by sport anglers over and above natural mortality rates cannot be dismissed as a potential limiting factor of the white sturgeon population (Israel et.al., 2008).

-When the Yolo and Sutter bypasses are closed, white sturgeon on their way to the spawning grounds are often stranded, leaving them vulnerable to poaching, desiccation, scavenging, and death unless they are rescued (Z. Matica, Department of Water Resources, pers. comm.).
+When the weirs on the Yolo and Sutter bypasses are impassable, white sturgeon on their way to the spawning grounds are often stranded, leaving them vulnerable to poaching they are rescued (Z. Matica, Department of Water Resources, pers. comm.).

 BDCP Objective #4

-Reduce poaching of adult white sturgeon in the Bay-Delta.
+Reduce poaching of adult white sturgeon in the Planning Area.